-The Foundation has identified strategic funding opportunities to support local nonprofits addressing these specific needs.
+The Foundation has identified strategic funding opportunities to support local nonprofits addressing specific needs in four key focus areas:

-We invite you to join the CFMC and other funders in investing in these critical areas by:
+We invite you to join us in investing in these four vital areas by contributing to the Thrive Fund.

 It comes as no surprise that housing affordability and sustainability are key obstacles to a thriving Monterey County.
 Since 2014, median home prices increased by 95%, while median income for a family of four in Monterey County has increased 50%.